grrrwaaa/courses/film6246/perception.md

 - Moving over uneven ground can create unexpected vertical movements.
 Either steady the movement, or soften the ground.
 - Stairs can be especially unpleasant (both going up and down).
 Use elevators, or ramps with very shallow inclines.

+Finally, walking around a world is really counter intuitive, as you may have to think about two different spaces simultaneously -- the space you can physically move around in, and the space you can navigate around in.

 ### Some solutions / compromises